-- the area under the righting lever curve, corrected for crane heeling moment and for the righting moment provided by the counter ballast if applicable, extending from the static heeling angle θ_1 to the angle of down-flooding θ_f or the angle of vanishing stability θ_R or the second intersection of the righting lever curve with the wind heeling lever curve, whichever is less (refer to Fig. 4.1.4.1.2); - A{RL} = the area below the wind heeling lever curve due to the wind force applied to the ship and the lift at the maximum wind speed specified in 4.1.4.1.1 (refer to Fig. 4.1.4.1.2); - .3 the area under the righting lever curve from the static heeling angle θ_1 to the down-flooding angle θ_f or 20°, whichever is less, shall be at least 0,03 m·rad.
+- the area under the righting lever curve, corrected for crane heeling moment and for the righting moment provided by the counter ballast if applicable, extending from the angle of static heel θ_1 to the angle of down-flooding θ_f or the angle of vanishing stability θ_R or the second intersection of the righting lever curve with the wind heeling lever curve, whichever is less (refer to Fig. 4.1.4.1.2); - A{RL} = the area below the wind heeling lever curve due to the wind force applied to the ship and the lift at the maximum wind speed specified in 4.1.4.1.1 (refer to Fig. 4.1.4.1.2); - .3 the area under the righting lever curve from the angle of static heel θ_1 to the down-flooding angle θ_f or 20°, whichever is less, shall be at least 0,03 m·rad.